The plate by Giuseppe Vasi

 In the early XXth century medieval paintings on the walls of the main nave were discovered behind later additions: it was the starting point of a long restoration process which ended in the 1940s and which returned the whole interior of the church to its assumed XIIth century appearance.

-Frescoes with scenes of the Genesis (above) and of the Life of Jesus Christ (below)
+Frescoes with scenes from the Book of Genesis (above) and of the Life of Jesus Christ (below)

 (left) Collegio Antonio Rosmini along Via di Porta Latina; (right) an ancient column at the corner of the short street leading to the church